cmerlet/residence-time-acf/README.md

 2. Number of configurations in the positions file

+3. Sampling parameter for configurations, i.e. configurations are considered every nskip If nskip = 1, all configurations are considered.

-3. Time between two configurations
+4. Time between two considered configurations

    Note that no conversion is done so the time unit in the output is the same as the input.

-4. Number of species for which the calculation will be done
+5. Number of species for which the calculation will be done

    Note that there is currently a limit of 1000 atom types.

-5. Atom type for each species (one line per species)
+6. Atom type for each species (one line per species)

-6. Limits in the z direction
+7. Limits in the z direction

-7. Number of correlations steps
+8. Number of correlations steps